 Thanks to Outlook distribution list feature, you no longer have to send emails that look like regurgitating pig shit.
 The feature helps take away the hassle of copying and pasting emails over and over, thus saving you time and resources.

-But, if you need to take it a notch higher, you might want to track everything that happens to your email and attachments along the way.
+But, if you need to take it a notch higher, you might want to track everything that happens to your email along the way.
 However, Outlook doesn’t have such sophisticated tools.

 However, with SalesHandy, you can make your Outlook work for you.
 SalesHandy not only allows you to send personalized emails to up to 200 recipients through Outlook at a time but also provide actionable insights that you can use to spur the next wave of sales.